Mercury-Tech-Center/games-aviator-integration-sample/integration.md

 - `roundId`: game round id
 - `transactionId`: current transaction unique identifier
 - `previousTransactionId`: Identifier of the previous transaction, used to reference a bet being cashed out
-- `language`: Identifier of language used by provider website
-- `currency`: Identifier of currency used by provider website
+- `currency`: provided to game client by provider website

 **Response:**